 You might like to mix this self-massage with some neck stretches.
 Tilt your right ear toward your right shoulder, keeping your back straight and shoulders aligned.
 Repeat on the other side.

-If you work out with weights, you might want to squeeze and release your biceps and triceps too.
+If you work out with weights, you might want to squeeze and release your biceps and triceps too as part of these self-massage techniques.

 Repeat on the other side.